XDevant/P9_devant_xavier/README.md

         pip install -r requirements.txt

+5. Navigate to the root of the app:

+        cd litreview

-5. Run the server:
+6. Run the server:

         python manage.py runserver

-6. Click the link in your command line interface or copy the url in your web browser:
+7. Click the link in your command line interface or copy the url in your web browser:
     Starting development server at http://127.0.0.1:8000/

 Note: respect PEP8 thanks to flake8